uqarni/nd1/README.md

 # nd1
-network diagram using slack API
+This code creates a social network diagram using 1-1 Direct Messages in a Slack Workspace.

-This first queries Slack to generate all 1-1 DMS.
-Then it filters for only those with messages in the last 60 days.
-Then it saves participants as pairs of users in a list of pairs.

-That list is used to generate a network model via networkx.
-Which is then visualized in matplotlib.
+Nodes are individuals.
+Edges are if they have a 1-1 message within the last sixty days.

+You can opt to anonymize this by substituting names with relevant information from your database, such as position, department, or employee ID.